 - Jobs & economic development

 VFFF’s Founder Sir Vincent Fairfax was a committed Christian and actively involved in the Anglican Church.
+Christian faith was a central pillar of his life and character, providing purpose, a robust ethical framework and the basis of care for others.
 Today, VFFF seeks to support a spiritually rich society that values Christian faith in action.

 About VFFF Grantmaking